87% of physical ailments are from toxic thoughts.

 3. Shorten our lives and lose our memory

 4. Create inflammation and lots of things that lower our quality of life

 5. Create a form of exhaustion that undermines life

-1/3 of the population of the United States has Syndrome X (metabolic syndrome), where elevated cortisol decreases cell sensitivity to insulin - causes insulin resistance and a craving for what worsens it (sugar and processed carbohydrates) - leading eventually to diabetes and cardiac disorders, among others.
+1/3 of the population of the United States has Syndrome X (metabolic syndrome), where elevated cortisol decreases cell sensitivity to insulin - causing insulin resistance and a craving for what worsens it (sugar and processed carbohydrates) - leading eventually to diabetes and/or cardiac disorders, among others.
 Cortisol is a good chemical in appropriate amounts, but when stress causes it to be elevated all hell breaks loose - and life has an underlying drag on it, taking away most of the zest.
 People become desperate for relief, distraction, getting their chemicals back up so they feel better, and then they go into a spiral, feeding on itself.

 THE STAGES OF STRESS

 Repeated stress is not.

 Do things that trigger stress often, get a prolonged release of adrenaline.
 Ongoing negatives: Stressful situations, time squeezes, negative thoughts.